 Now, don't these stacks of Eggplant Parmesan look pretty?
 I've made this recipe for just my husband and I as well as a crowd of people.
 Stacking the eggplant like this is always best because the presentation is always so pretty.

-Begin building the individual stacks of Eggplant Parmesan by placing a slice of eggplant on the bottom of the baking pan followed by a spoonful of tomato sauce and then mozzarella cheese.
+- Begin building the individual stacks of Eggplant Parmesan by placing a slice of eggplant on the bottom of the baking pan followed by a spoonful of tomato sauce then mozzarella cheese.

-Repeat until you have around 3 layers.
+- Repeat until you have 3 layers.
 Anymore and it's difficult to remove from the baking pan to serve.

-Bake in a preheated 375 degree oven for about 20 minutes or until everything is heated through and the cheese is melted and bubbly.
+- Bake in a preheated 375°F oven for about 20 minutes or until everything is heated through and the cheese is melted and bubbly.

 This post contains affiliate links.
 Your cost is the same, but I earn a commission when you shop through them.
 For more information, click here.